zupo/drills/README.md

-# spellings
+# Drills

-A simple Elm app I built to help my kids train word spellings for school.
+A simple Elm app I built to help my kids do homework drills for school.

 Inspirations: